- Undergraduate Students

-The College of Engineering and Science (CES) enrolls over 100 Transfer Students each year.
+The College of Engineering, Computing and Applied Sciences (CECAS) enrolls over 100 transfer students each year.
 These students come from two and four-year institutions across the state of South Carolina and across the country.
-If you plan to transfer into CES from your institution, you are highly encouraged to contact the Clemson University Admissions Office at (864) 656-2287.
+If you plan to transfer into CECAS from your institution, you are highly encouraged to contact the Clemson University Admissions Office at 864-656-2287.
 The Transfer Course Equivalency List (TCEL) can aid you in determining which classes will transfer to Clemson.

-CES has Dual-Education (formerly known as Dual-degree) programs with several four-year institutions across the Southeast; these colleges and universities include Anderson University, Appalachian State University, Benedict College, Charleston Southern University, Claflin College, Coastal Carolina University, Converse College, Erskine College, Francis Marion University, Furman University, Lander University, Lenior-Rhyne College, Newberry College, North Georgia College, Presbyterian College, Winthrop University, and Wofford College.
+CECAS has dual-education (formerly known as dual-degree) programs with several four-year institutions across the Southeast; these colleges and universities include Anderson University, Appalachian State University, Benedict College, Charleston Southern University, Claflin College, Coastal Carolina University, Converse College, Erskine College, Francis Marion University, Furman University, Lander University, Lenior-Rhyne College, Newberry College, North Georgia College, Presbyterian College, Winthrop University and Wofford College.

 Students participating in these programs must work closely with their institution and Clemson University to make sure that the transfer is as seamless as possible and that as many classes as possible transfer for credit.
 It is important to note that, though there is usually about two academic years of work left to do after transfer, the sequence of pre-requisites in engineering majors is such that it will usually take six terms of enrollment (possibly including summers) after transfer to complete an engineering degree unless the student has taken key freshman and sophomore engineering courses (e.g., by attending summer school at Clemson or another engineering college) prior to transfer.